jesselansdown/jesselansdown.github.io/teaching.md

 In 2020 I was admitted as a Fellow of the Higher Education Academy ([FHEA](https://www.advance-he.ac.uk/fellowship)) through the UWA Academy Fellowship Scheme.
 In 2021 I earned a [Graduate Certificate in Tertiary Teaching](https://www.uwa.edu.au/study/courses/graduate-certificate-in-tertiary-teaching) from UWA.
 --->

-I have a [Graduate Certificate in Tertiary Teaching](https://www.uwa.edu.au/study/courses/graduate-certificate-in-tertiary-teaching) from UWA and am a Fellow of the Higher Education Academy ([FHEA](https://www.advance-he.ac.uk/fellowship)).
+I have a [Graduate Certificate in Tertiary Teaching](https://www.uwa.edu.au/study/courses/graduate-certificate-in-tertiary-teaching) from the University of Western Australia and am a Fellow of the Higher Education Academy ([FHEA](https://www.advance-he.ac.uk/fellowship)).

 ## Lecturing